Cove Review: Smart Home Security

 What’s Installing Cove Like?

-Cove now has a professional installation option for $79, but we installed it ourselves for free.
+Cove now offers a professional installation option for a little over $100, but we installed it ourselves for free.
 Here’s how that went.

 Before we even clicked “purchase” on our Cove security system, we gave Cove our address and what components we bought so that they could pre-program our system before delivery.
-Once we received everything in the mail, we plugged in the Touch Screen Panel and went through a few straightforward setup screens before creating our passcode.
-We also connected to our home’s Wi-Fi, as Cove’s cameras aren’t 100 percent cellular.
+Once we received everything in the mail, we plugged in the Cove Hub and Alarm Panel and went through a few straightforward setup screens before creating our passcode.
+We also connected the cameras to our home’s Wi-Fi, as Cove’s cameras aren’t 100 percent cellular.
 If you’re looking for a completely cellular camera, you might consider purchasing the Reolink GO solar-powered security camera.

 In our opinion, the sensors were as easy to install as a sticker, with 3M adhesives on the back of each.
 We tested each component of Cove to make sure it was working properly both on our own and on the phone with the Cove support member, a nice touch.
 After we set up everything, the testing period actually lasted a full day, as we wanted the most testing possible.